-Demand for expanded access to AMX0035 could negatively affect our reputation and harm our business.
+$Demand\ for\ expanded\ access\ to\ AMX0035\ could\ negatively\ affect\ our\ reputation\ and\ harm\ our\ business.$

-We are developing AMX0035 for the treatment of WS, PSP and other potential future indications for which there are currently limited or no available therapeutic options.
+We are developing AMX0035 for the treatment of Wolfram syndrome, PSP and other potential future indications for which there are currently limited or no available therapeutic options.
 It is possible for individuals or groups to target companies with disruptive social media campaigns related to a request for access to unapproved drugs for patients with significant unmet medical need.
 If we experience a similar social media campaign regarding our decision to provide or not provide access to AMX0035 or any of our future product candidates under an expanded access policy, our reputation may be negatively affected and our business may be harmed.
 For example, we announced that patients currently on therapy in the U.S. and Canada who, in consultation with their physician, wish to continue with RELYVRIO/ALBRIOZA can be transitioned to a free drug program; however, we do not know how long we will be able to offer such a program.
 If we end the supply of free drug to patients in this program, then we may be subject to adverse publicity and reputational harm, which could negatively impact our business.